bendytree/hypersponse/readme.md

 Buffering a stream and normalizing callback paths can pretty verbose - especially if you find yourself doing it a lot.

-NOTE: Naturally you shouldn't buffer unless you have to.
-Buffering means loading the entire response into memory all at once.
+NOTE: Don't buffer unless you have to.
+Buffering means loading the entire response into RAM all at once.

 # Install